Dragoon1243/AI_AGENT_PROJECT/README.md

    This will start the Streamlit application in your web browser.

 ### Dashboard Features:
-- Upload CSV or Google Sheets: Upload your dataset in CSV format or connect to Google Sheets for data processing.
+- **Upload CSV or Google Sheets**: Upload your dataset in CSV format or connect to Google Sheets for data processing.
-- Define Search Column: Select the column with entities (e.g., company names) that you want to search for.
+- **Define Search Column**: Select the column with entities (e.g., company names) that you want to search for.
-- Enter Custom Queries: Input custom search prompts for tailored information retrieval.
+- **Enter Custom Queries**: Input custom search prompts for tailored information retrieval.
-- View and Download Results: View the extracted data directly in the dashboard and export it as a CSV file.
+- **View and Download Results**: View the extracted data directly in the dashboard and export it as a CSV file.

 ---